psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 ### Overview

 This project addresses the challenge of automating Nginx FastCGI cache purging and preloading (WordPress) in Nginx environments where two distinct users, WEBSERVER-USER and PHP-FPM-USER, are involved.
 NPP offers a more direct solution without requiring any external NGINX modules, such as the Cache Purge module.
-This plugin directly traverses the cache directory and clears the cache when the permissions are properly granted for the PHP-FPM-USER to access the Nginx Cache Directory.
+This plugin directly traverses the cache directory and clears the cache when the permissions are properly granted for the PHP-FPM-USER to access the Nginx cache directory.
 To automate the granting of necessary permissions to PHP-FPM-USER, a pre-made bash script is provided that must be run manually on the host server under the **root**.

 ### Problem Statement